Moduli Spaces of Filtered G-local Systems on Curves: Introduction

 In this paper, the weights of filtered local systems are always assumed to be rational because we follow King's approach to give the construction of moduli spaces.
 If we take real weights, we cannot associate it with a well-defined character (see Construction \ref{cons_char_theta} and \S\ref{subsect_stab_R}).
-However, given a collection of real weights $\boldsymbol\theta$, we can always find a collection of ``nearby" rational weights $\boldsymbol\theta'$ such that the parabolic subgroups are the same $P_{\theta_x} = P_{\theta'_x}$ and the stability conditions for $\boldsymbol\theta'$-filtered and $\boldsymbol\theta$-filtered $G$-local systems are equivalent.
-Thus, the moduli space of $\boldsymbol\theta'$-filtered $G$-local systems can be regarded as that of $\boldsymbol\theta$-filtered $G$-local systems.
-This approach of dealing with real weights is also considered in \cite{BBP17}.
+However, given a collection of real weights $\boldsymbol\theta$, we can always find a collection of ``nearby" rational weights $\boldsymbol\theta'$ such that the parabolic subgroups are the same $P_{\theta_x} = P_{\theta'_x}$ and the stability conditions for stable $\boldsymbol\theta'$-filtered and stable $\boldsymbol\theta$-filtered $G$-local systems are equivalent.
+Thus, the stable locus of the moduli space of $\boldsymbol\theta'$-filtered $G$-local systems can be regarded as that of $\boldsymbol\theta$-filtered $G$-local systems (see Remark \ref{rem_real_weight}).
+This approach of dealing with real weights is also considered in \cite{BBP17} and \cite[\S8]{IS08}.

-For the unramified wild case, the Betti moduli spaces can be constructed in a similar way.
-Indeed, given a collection of irregular types $\boldsymbol{Q}$, the fundamental groupoid $\pi_1(X_{\boldsymbol{Q}})$ of the irregular curve $X_{\boldsymbol{Q}}$ can be realized by a specific quiver as we did in \S\ref{sect_fls} and \S\ref{sect_fgls}.
-We refer the reader to \cite[\S 8]{Boa14} and \cite[\S 4]{HS22} for more details about irregular curves and fundamental groupoids.
+For the wild case, the authors established the NAHC for principal objects in the unramified case \cite{HS22} and the approach given in this paper can be used to construct the wild Betti moduli space, which will be discussed in a future project for more details.

 \textbf{Acknowledgments}.
-The authors would like to thank Andres Fernandez Herrero, Georgios Kydonakis, Carlos Simpson, Tao Su, Szil\'ard Szab\'o and Lutian Zhao for helpful discussions and their interest in this work, especially Georgios Kydonakis for his very helpful comments and suggestions on a very early version of this paper.
-The authors would like to thank the anonymous referee for pointing out a mistake in an early version of this paper.
-Pengfei Huang would like to express deep gratitude to Institut des Hautes \'Etudes Scientifiques for its kind hospitality during the preparation of this paper, and acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – Project-ID 281071066 – TRR 191.
-Hao Sun is partially supported by National Key R$\&$D Program of China (No. 2022YFA1006600).
+The authors would like to thank Andres Fernandez Herrero, Georgios Kydonakis, Carlos Simpson, Tao Su, Szil\'ard Szab\'o, Markus Reineke, and Lutian Zhao for helpful discussions and their interest in this work, especially Georgios Kydonakis for his very helpful comments and suggestions on a very early version of this paper.
+The authors would like to thank anonymous referees for pointing out a mistake in an early version of this paper and giving insightful comments and constructive suggestions.
+P. Huang would like to express deep gratitude to the Institut des Hautes \'Etudes Scientifiques, and the Max Planck Institute for Mathematics in the Sciences for their kind hospitality and support during the production of this paper.

+This project is funded by National Key R$\&$D Program of China (No. 2022YFA1006600), the Deutsche Forschungsgemeinschaft (DFG, Projektnummer 547382045), and Guangdong Basic and Applied Basic Research Foundation (2024A1515011583).